-6.2.2 Documented procedures shall be established to define the controls needed:
+Documented procedures shall be established to define the controls needed:

-- a) to approve documents prior to issue - b) to review and update as necessary and re-approve documents - c) to ensure that changes and the current revision status of documents are identified - d) to ensure that relevant versions of applicable documents are available at points of use - e) to ensure that documents remain legible and readily identifiable - f) to prevent the unintended use of obsolete documents, and to apply suitable identification to them if they are retained for any purpose.
+- 1. To approve documents prior to issue - 2.
+To review and update as necessary and re-approve documents - 3.
+To ensure that changes and the current revision status of documents are identified - 4.
+To ensure that relevant versions of applicable documents are available at points of use - 5.
+To ensure that documents remain legible and readily identifiable - 6.
+To prevent the unintended use of obsolete documents, and to apply suitable identification to them if they are retained for any purpose.

-6.2.3 Control of records
+Control of records

 Records shall be established and maintained to provide evidence of conformity to requirements and of the effective operation of the quality management system.
 Records shall remain legible, readily identifiable and retrievable.
 A documented procedure shall be established to define the controls needed for the identification, storage, protection, retrieval, retention time and disposition of records.
 Documents are required to be stored for the time determined by local regulations or at least for a period of three years from the date of the NI audit, whichever is longer.
-Electronic/cloud-based storage with suitable backup is acceptable, paper copies must be retained in a secure environment.
+Electronic or cloud-based storage with suitable backup is acceptable but paper copies must be retained in a secure environment.